• Recipes

 Water icing topping:

-• Using a teaspoon of water at a time mix with the icing sugar until a thick but easily spreadable paste is achieved.
-If too much water is added just add more sieved icing sugar.
+• Using a teaspoon of water at a time, mix with the icing sugar until a thick but easily spreadable paste is achieved.
+If too much water is added, simply add more sieved icing sugar.

-• Using the back of a teaspoon or little spatula add about a teaspoon worth of icing to each cake and smooth into a little circle in the middle of the cake.
-Or just spread the icing to cover the entire surface.
+• Using the back of a teaspoon or a small spatula, add about a teaspoon of icing to each cake and smooth it into a little circle in the middle of the cake, or simply spread the icing to cover the entire surface.

 Jam-coconut topping: